 The hostel entrance is easy to find, through a courtyard and up a lift.
 The check in is at 13.00, so I am a couple of hours early, but I’m allowed to leave my luggage in the room.
 There’s an interesting system of only one key per room and the last person to leave takes it to reception.

-As the hostel is for ‘women only’ Chris keeps asking if there are nuns about but it’s more just female oriented, with posters advertising women’s creativity and involvement in the arts and sciences and Mother Earth quotes.
+As the hostel is for ‘women only’ Chris keeps messaging asking if there are nuns about but it’s more just female oriented, with posters advertising women’s creativity and involvement in the arts and sciences and Mother Earth quotes.

-When I’m checking in girls are hanging out in corridors to access the WiFi.
+When I’m checking in a couple of girls are hanging out in corridors to access the WiFi.
 The receptionist says it usually works in the rooms but sometimes not as the walls are thick.

 But the cafe situated downstairs Luna e L’Altra has fast wifi, so I grab a sandwich and drink and sit at the hessian covered tables, along with a girl with a lap top at another table, and hang out there for a few hours doing some work.